 The Documentation intern will manage our collection and organization of necessary documentation from fellows and partners, and will assist in updating existing documents and developing new ones as necessary.
 These will include surveys and forms related to Monitoring and Evaluation.
 The intern will translate relevant documents into Spanish and Portuguese and carry out other tasks as assigned.

 The Development intern will enhance PiLA’s fundraising capacity by researching grant and other funding opportunities and their requirements and working with staff and other members of the PiLA community to apply for relevant opportunities.
 The intern will work with staff and others to brainstorm and spearhead novel approaches to economic growth and sustainability, assist fellows in managing individual crowdfunding pages, and carry out other tasks as assigned.

-TO APPLY: Please submit a cover letter, resume, and contact information for two references, one preferably professional, to email@example.com.
+Please submit a cover letter, resume, and contact information for two references, one preferably professional, to firstname.lastname@example.org.
 In the accompanying email, please detail your availability for the fall semester.
-Applications will be reviewed on a rolling basis, with fall semester positions to begin in September 2018.
-Please direct all inquiries to Sarah Town, Program Officer, at firstname.lastname@example.org or 609-258-9200.
+Applications will be reviewed on a rolling basis, with fall semester positions to begin in September 2019.